-This handbook is intended to provide Marriage and Family Counseling/Therapy students with program information and guidelines that will be useful for successful completion of the master's degree, as well as to meet the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE; 2017, V. 12, www.coamfte.org) accreditation standards.
+This handbook is intended to provide Marriage and Family Counseling/Therapy students with program information and guidelines that will be useful for successful completion of the master's degree.
 Although every effort has been made to provide accurate information throughout this handbook, the enclosed materials are minimal guidelines toward a comprehensive and integrated educational program.
 Therefore, students may receive educational and training materials while enrolled in the program beyond those covered in this handbook.
 It is important that students work closely with, as well as, direct personal and educational questions to their Faculty Advisor and/or the MFC/T Program Coordinator/Director, MFC/T Clinical Training Coordinator/Director, and/or School Director.